ynaroditsky/OmniAssist/README.md

                     "conditionalValue": "Y",
                     "base64Encoded": false,
                     "prefixPrompt": null,
-                    "prompt": "Produce the response as a JSON object.\n textContent attribute includes your regular text response.\n ssmlContent attribute includes version of the response in ssml format.
+                    "replacementValue": "Produce the response as a JSON object.\n textContent attribute includes your regular text response.\n ssmlContent attribute includes version of the response in ssml format.
 Use AWS SSML standard.
 Use German accent.",
                     "postfixPrompt": null,
                     "ragFlag":false
                 },